premmsharma122/Problem-Of-The-Week_GLA/Week-1-Q3-Ruby Second House.md

 👉 Best choice: Color 1 (cost = 2)
 just like that for House 1 and House 2 -> 👉 House 1: Color 2 (cost = 5) & 👉 House 2: Color 1 (cost = 3)
-As we know if select color 1 for house so we did not choose it for their adjacent houses. so we can say that
+As we know if select color 1 for house so we did not choose it for their adjacent houses. so we can say that **we intilize first house cost without any check bcoz their is no previous house.**
 ```java
 dp[i][j] = costs[i][j] + min(cost to paint previous house with any color except j)
 ```